 How Much Do Bay Windows Cost?

 Bay windows extend outward from the home in a circular arc, and they can be a beautiful way to increase a home's curb appeal as well as let in lots of natural light.
 However, this window upgrade can also bring with it some serious costs.
-Homeowners who want to add one or more bay windows to their home should be informed about the best materials for construction, the costs involved with the project, the advantages and disadvantages of this window type and what planning permits might be required in their area.
+Homeowners who want to add one or more bay windows to their home should be informed about the best materials for construction, the advantages and the costs involved.

 - Average minimum cost of bay windows: $400

 - Average maximum cost of bay windows: $3,000

 The major advantages of bay windows, according to Andersen Windows, include allowing natural light into the home, adding curb appeal from the exterior of the structure, serving as a focal point, increasing ventilation, creating additional seating and adding space to smaller rooms.
 By adding in rounded windows that allow sunlight in from several different directions rather than just one, like a traditional flat window pane, rooms are warmed and lit in a natural way.
 This makes it a great choice for rooms that are currently too dark or simply don't feel bright enough.
 Since bay windows often include shelving or seating, they can add valuable square footage to the home.
 Bay windows are also very attractive items, and they look stunning from the street outside the home as well as from inside where they act as focal points wherever they happen to be located.